-Therefore, AIFs investing in securities or financial assets, such as undertakings for collective investment in transferable securities that do not comply with the UCITS Directive limits, may also invest up to 10% of their NAV in units/shares of real estate AIFs.
+Therefore, AIFs investing in securities or financial assets, such as undertakings for collective investment in transferable securities that do not comply with the UCITS Directive limits, may also invest up to 10% of their net asset value (NAV) in units/shares of real estate AIFs.
 Moreover, the AIF's regulation shall set out the other relevant limits, otherwise the limits established in the UCITS Directive, as implemented by the UCI Law, shall apply.